MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

      ```
   - Go to the AWS console and check if the the DynamoDB table and S3 bucket have been created

-- VPC and EKS cluster creation using Terraform
+- Create VPC and EKS cluster
   - Navigate to ```DevOps-Automation-for-E-Commerce-Application-on-AWS/eks```
   - And run
     ```